[Rev.] George Croly

 Notes

-Reference in Thomas Davis, ‘The Young Irishman of the Middle Classes’, lecture to the TCD Historical Society, 1839; reprinted in three installments in The Nation, 1848, ‘He waves the sceptre o’er his kind/By nature’s first great title mind’, from ‘Pericles and Aspasia, in Poems (1831 [sic]).
-Davis identifies these lines, here used to adumbrate the ‘peasant boys’ who will soon put to the proof the TCD gentlemen’s title to lead them, to ‘our countryman, himself once a peasant boy’ [George Croly], and ascribed by him to Pericles [FDA1].
+Thomas Davis: In ‘The Young Irishman of the Middle Classes’, his lecture to the TCD Historical Society, 1839 (reprinted in 3 instalments in The Nation, 1848), Thomas Davis quotes: ‘He waves the sceptre o’er his kind/By nature’s first great title mind’, from ‘Pericles and Aspasia, in Poems (1831 [sic]) - and identifies these lines, used here to adumbrate the ‘peasant boys’ who will soon put to the proof the TCD gentlemen’s title to lead them, to ‘our countryman, himself once a peasant boy’ [George Croly], ascribing it to Pericles [FDA1].

-The biography of John Philpot Curran in Richard Ryan, Biographia Hibernica: Irish Worthies (1819), concludes with an obituary notice and panegyric on Curran by George Croly ‘which elicited our admiration so strongly’ (Vol. I, pp.356-64).
-Dated 20 October 1817, one a week after Curran’s death on 13th Oct., Croly defends him urran against the imputation of too slackly defending the men of 1798 and 1803.
+John Philpot Curran: the chapter on Curran in Richard Ryan, Biographia Hibernica: Irish Worthies (1819), concludes with an obituary notice and panegyric by George Croly ‘which elicited our admiration so strongly’ (Vol. I, pp.356-64).
+Dated 20 October 1817, one a week after Curran’s death on 13th Oct.
+In it Croly defends Curran against the imputation of too slackly defending the men of 1798 and 1803.

 Graham Robb, in TLS [1 April, 1994], reviewing Joanna Richardson, Baudelaire, ‘Baudelaire is often lovingly accused of plagiarism.
 His unattribute translation of the mawkish “Young Enchanter” by the hymn-writer George Croly is felt to be a representative of the period when he dipped his elegant young toe into the slime-pit of satirical journalism and discovered the poetic potential of hypocrisy.’
 NOTE, a Robert Croly, obit.
 29 Oct.
 1823 at 74 [aetat.
 LXXXIV], bur.
 Bath Cathedral.